federicotdn/verb/README.md

 If you wish to quickly re-set the value of a variable previously set with `verb-var`, use the `verb-set-var` command.
 The command is bound to <kbd>C-c C-r C-v</kbd> by default, and works similarly to the built-in `set-variable` command.
 You will be prompted for a variable that has been previously set with `verb-var`.

 If you wish to access the last response's attributes, use the `verb-last` variable (type: `verb-response`).
-The following example does this; add it to the ending of your `guide.verb` file:
+The following example does this; add it to the ending of your `guide.org` file:

 ```
 ** Get last created user